graphql-nexus/nexus/docs/database-access-with-prisma.md

 ### Customize arguments on fields

 Using the same technique as for renaming, we can also customize the arguments for certain fields.
-For exampple, the `posts` field on the `User` model in our GraphQL API looks as follows:
+For example, the `posts` field on the `User` model in our GraphQL API looks as follows:

 ```graphql
 type User {